Ljfanny/SUSTech_CS323_Compilers/Project/Phase3/report/report.md

 In the intermediate representation generation section, we use tac class to generate IR code, including v, t variable and label.
 Based on semantic analysis, we use tac to connect them in series.

+### Test

+We can pass all the tests.

+### Optimization

+In the process of implementation, the following aspects were optimized.

+1. Numbers can be used directly as a variables.

+2. Subtracting two identical numbers directly assigns the result to 0.
+3. Any number plus or minus zero is itself.
+4. 1 multiplied by any number and any number divided by 1 is itself.
+5. Self-increment and self-decrement do not use additional temporary variables.
+6. *The address of the first element of an array or the first variable of a structure is the starting address of the array or structure.

+Several of the following attempted optimization strategies are incorrect.

+1. A number multiplied by a number and divided by the same number does not necessarily equal itself.
+2. Since it is not possible to ensure whether a variable has been modified again, the same operation on the same variable cannot use the previously computed result.

+What is listed above is roughly the entirety of the optimization.

 As for tac.h:

 ```c